What is CRM today?

 - Work smarter – better collaboration: Share information across teams, departments, and internal and external stakeholders with collaborative CRM – to better serve customers at every touchpoint.

 Today’s customer relationship management systems include basic CRM functions as well as advanced CRM capabilities that go far beyond the contact sorting and filing functions of the past.
-Now you can streamline all your customer-facing processes – and strengthen relationships by putting the customer at the centre of your sales, marketing, commerce, and service activities.
+Now you can streamline all your customer-facing processes – and strengthen relationships by putting the customer at the center of your sales, marketing, commerce, and service activities.

 You expect a CRM system to have contact, lead, and customer interaction management.
 You also expect analytics, and you’d love automation, but really, you want it all.
 And of course, you want it to be fully integrated.
 The good news?
 It’s all here.